 Figure 2: The accuracy of linking attack on GEUVADIS dataset. a) The scatter plot shows the ICI versus predictability for each deletion, denoted by a dot.
 The real data (blue dots) show a much higher predictability compared to randomized data (red dots) b) After anonymization of signal profiles, the predictability of real data is decreased substantially. c) The accuracy of linking with genotyping of a known panel.
 The number of variants used in the attack is shown in x-axis while accuracy is shown on y-axis. d) The accuracy of linking when adversary discovers the panel and uses the discovered panel to perform linking. e) The blue plot shows the accuracy of linking when the length of indels used in the attack are increased.
 Green plot shows the number of indels at different lengths. f) For the scenario where adversary has access to an SV panel, the plot shows the distribution of minimum number of variants that is required to identify each individual.
-X-axis shows the number of indels. g) For the scenario where adversary discovers the SV panel first and performs genotyping on the discovered panel, the plot shows the distribution of minimum number of where adversary discovers the SV panel first and performs genotyping on the discovered panel, the plot shows the distribution of minimum number of where adversary discovers the SV panel first and performs genotyping on the discovered panel, the plot shows the distribution of minimum number of wariants that is required to identify each individual.
+X-axis shows the number of indels and y-axis shows the frequency of individuals who are identified by corresponding number of indels. g) For the scenario where adversary discovers the SV panel first and performs genotyping on the discovered panel, the plot shows the distribution of minimum number of variants that is required to identify each individual.

 Figure 3: The accuracy of linking attack on GTex dataset.
 The ICI leakage versus predictability for all the indels before (a) and after (b) signal profile anonymization. c) The linking attack accuracy with changing number of variants used in the attack.
-X-axis shows the number of variants used in the attack and y-axis shows the accuracy of linking. d) When the adversary uses the 200 variants in (c) and selects linking based on thresholding $d{1,2}$ (shown on x-axis), the plot shows on the y-axis the sensitivity (solid) and specificity (dashed) of linkings for real (red) and random (blue) datasets while $d{1,2}$ is changed.
-For the real data, approximately 10% of the individuals can be linked with 100% specificity.
+X-axis shows the number of variants used in the attack and y-axis shows the accuracy of linking. d) When the adversary uses the 200 variants in (c) and selects linking based on thresholding $d{1,2}$ (shown on x-axis), the plot shows on the y-axis the sensitivity (solid) and positive predictive value (dashed) of linkings for real (red) and random (blue) datasets while $d{1,2}$ is changed.
+For the real data, approximately 10% of the individuals can be linked with 100% positive predictive value.